StarsectorCommunityApiDocs/CommunityApiDocs/README.md

 ```shell
 git submodule add git@github.com:StarsectorCommunityApiDocs/CommunityApiDocs.git
 ```

-If you haven't already, generate an [ssh-key for Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to be able to push without needing to enter credentials.

 If you want to commit/push your changes, simply navigate into the CommunityApiDocs folder and follow your usual workflow for commiting/pushing.
 No additional steps are required.